 Installation Timeline

 The items described in this proposal will be ordered within one week upon receiving the STF budget award.
-The items will be shipped by the suppler, Velodyne LiDAR, via FedEx/USPS/UPS and will arrive to the AFSL within business-days.
-The hardware will then be mounted/integrated onto either the DJI S1000 Octocopter or one of the Skywalker 1900s in the laboratory by the assigned AFSL researchers within one week of arrival.
+The items will be shipped by the suppler, Velodyne LiDAR, via FedEx/USPS/UPS and will arrive to the AFSL within 5 business-days.
+The hardware will then be mounted onto either the DJI S1000 Octocopter or one of the Skywalker 1900s in the laboratory by the Mapping team within one week of arrival.

 Resources Provided by Department